naasking/Algebra.NET/README.md

 It's a nice, functional example of a simple term rewriting system.
-Term rewriting is usually pretty awkward in an object-oriented language, and I banged my head against the keyboard to figure out a nice way to do it, until I hit on just doing unification (of course!).
+Term rewriting is usually pretty awkward in an object-oriented language, and I banged my head against the keyboard to figure out a nice way to do it, until I hit on just doing a simple pattern match.

 So I reused the term language and added an equality operator to generate an identity that conceptually maps one term to another.
-I then perform unification on the left hand side, and generate a set of substitutions to transform the matching term into the right hand side of the identity.
+I then pattern match on the left hand side, and generate a set of substitutions to transform the matching term into the right hand side of the identity.

 It was ultimately quite simple, consisting of 3 methods on Term:

-	Term Rewrite(Identity e, Term[] bindings)
-    bool TryUnify(Term e, Term[] bindings)
+	static Term Rewrite(Term current, int rounds, Identity[] equalities, Term[] bindings) bool TryMatch(Term e, Term[] bindings)
     Term Subsitute(Term[] bindings)

-Rewrite tries to recursively unify the Identity's left hand side with the current term using TryUnify.
-On success, the 'bindings' array will have been populated by TryUnify with the substitutions to perform, so it substitutes the bindings into the identity's right hand side to generate the new term.
+Rewrite tries to recursively match the Identity's left hand side with the current term using TryMatch.
+On success, the 'bindings' array will have been populated by TryMatch with the substitutions to perform, so it substitutes the bindings into the identity's right hand side to generate the new term.